 - Being able to use additional 5th and 6th axes

 Essentially, robots can be utilised to replace operator-led processes that increase lead time and costs.
-The human factor is always a consideration in automated machining & manufacturing, as the more human intervention the increased chance for error and safety concern.
+The human factor is always a consideration in automated machining & manufacturing, as the more human intervention the increased chance for error and safety concerns.

 How Robots Can Aid CNC machining

-Generally speaking, software can help to ensure that the industrial robot will operate efficiently and safely, aiding in the completion of automated tasks.
+Generally speaking, the software can help to ensure that the industrial robot will operate efficiently and safely, aiding in the completion of automated tasks.
 Hand finishing tasks, in particular, can now be completed by CNC robotic systems.
 Industrial robots with variants of 5 axis milling capabilities, can easily perform polishing operations, a process that could otherwise require hand finishing.

-Semi-automated production steps are completed by a CNC machine in some instances, however some steps can only be performed by human or robot operators.
+Semi-automated production steps are completed by a CNC machine in some instances, however, some steps can only be performed by human or robot operators.
 Robots can now complete tasks such as: